sb-ai-lab/Stalactite/README.md

 Local (single process multiple threads) experiments examples:
 - `examples/vfl/local/linreg_mnist_local.py` launches the local linear regression example on MNIST dataset.
-The YAML file for this experiment `examples/configs/local/linreg_mnist_local.yml` configures main common and data parameters required for the launch.
+The YAML file for this experiment `examples/configs/local/linreg-mnist-local.yml` configures main common and data parameters required for the launch.
+- `examples/vfl/local/linreg_mnist_seq_local.py` launches the local linear regression example on MNIST dataset with sequential updates on members.
+The configuration for this experiment is in `examples/configs/local/linreg-mnist-seq-local.yml` is basically same to the previous example, except for the `common.is_consequently=True`.
-- Same with the `examples/vfl/local/logreg_sbol_smm_local.py`, launching the multilabel classification with logistic regression on SBOL and SMM datasets.
+- The `examples/vfl/local/logreg_sbol_smm_local.py`, launching the multilabel classification with logistic regression on SBOL and SMM datasets.

 Distributed (single host multiple processes (containers)) example: